geoneo1/SimpleWebcomicTheme/README.md

 ---

 ###Setup
-Converting your regular blog to a webcomic can be achieved in just a _two_ simple steps.
+Converting your Tumblr blog to a webcomic can be achieved in just a _two_ simple steps.
 In the customization panel, you will need to turn on “Comic Pagination”. **Then go to _Advance options_ and set post per page to 1**.

 Once you have published your first post you should copy and paste the post permalink into the "First Post URL" field.
 This ensures the comic pagination works correctly.